Monmouth County Child Custody Lawyer

 - The suggestions of doctors, therapists, teachers, or other professionals in the child’s life

 - Each parent’s ability to provide the special support the child needs

 In many cases, shared visitation, or parenting time, is preferable for the child’s best interests.
 However, this can also be disruptive for a child with special needs.
 Children diagnosed on the autism spectrum, for example, many have difficulty with transitioning from one home to the other, which can impede their mental development.
 In these cases, it may be more beneficial to create a structured routine for visitation based on the child’s best interests.

 Custodial parents of children with special needs often have a larger financial burden to account for increased medical bills, therapy, accessibility equipment, tuition, and more.
 This is in addition to everyday needs, such as food, shelter, and clothing.

 Our experienced Monmouth County custody attorneys can help custodial parents negotiate a support schedule that both provides for the child’s needs and provides the parent with the monetary help they need.
 This can include negotiating for a larger support amount or extending the amount of time the non-custodial parent is required to pay.

 Contact Us for a Free Initial Consultation

-Call our Monmouth County custody attorneys today at (732) 624-6343 to get diligent, dedicated legal representation in Red Bank and the surrounding areas.
+Call our Monmouth County custody attorneys today at (732) 624-6343 for diligent, dedicated legal representation in Red Bank and the surrounding areas.